 SPACE BAR or TAP to PLAY

-A browser-based experiment in conversation with Sophie Calle’s The Sleepers
+A browser-based work in conversation with Sophie Calle’s The Sleepers

 Sophie Calle’s The Sleepers asked friends and strangers to lie in her bed while she documented them with notes and photographs.
 Intimacy became exhibition, trust became material.
 Eyes Closed, System Open translates that logic into a digital stage: to play is to close your eyes, to do nothing while the machine watches.